-Five tips for having an enjoyable eating experience away from home that doesn’t leave you feeling guilty or overly stuffed or bloated or deprived.
+Five tips for having an enjoyable eating experience away from home that doesn't leave you feeling guilty or overly stuffed, bloated, or deprived.

 When life gets busy, caring for your body can easily get pushed aside.